strykey/orbshacker/README.md

 This tool works as a **game process spoofer**.
 It tricks Discord into thinking you're running a game by creating fake processes with the exact names Discord expects.

+## Why This Method Is Undetectable

+This tool is completely safe and undetectable because it works entirely on your local machine without ever touching Discord's client.

+**The key difference from other methods:**
+Most orb quest cheats work by injecting code into Discord's console or modifying the client files.
+Those methods are dangerous because Discord can detect when you've tampered with their client.
+They can see modified code, fake API requests, and client integrity violations.
+Getting banned is just a matter of time.

+Our method is fundamentally different.
+We don't modify Discord at all.
+We simply create processes on your computer with the correct names.
+When Discord scans your running processes (which is a normal Windows function), it sees our fake process and thinks it's a real game.
+That's it.

+**Why Discord cannot detect this:**
+Discord's game detection works by reading your process list.
+It sees "TslGame.exe" running and assumes you're playing PUBG.
+There is no technical way for Discord to verify whether that process is the actual game or just a renamed executable.
+The process name is all Discord checks.

+To detect our method, Discord would need to implement kernel-level anti-cheat software like Valorant's Vanguard.
+This would require deep system access, raise massive privacy concerns, and break their promise of being a lightweight chat app.
+They will never do this just for cosmetic orb quests.

+## Why Console Scripts Get You Banned

+**Console script injection is detectable and dangerous:**
+When you paste code into Discord's developer console, you're directly modifying how Discord's client works.
+This leaves traces everywhere.
+Discord can check if their JavaScript has been tampered with, they can see unusual API requests, and they can detect when their client isn't behaving normally.
+This is explicitly against their Terms of Service and is easy to catch.

+**Our method versus console scripts:**
+Console scripts modify Discord's code and send fake requests to Discord's servers.
+This is client tampering and is explicitly forbidden.
+Discord has detection systems for this and regularly bans people who use these methods.

+Our tool creates processes on your own computer.
+Discord's client remains completely untouched and unmodified.
+We use Discord's own public API to fetch the game list, which is perfectly legal.
+No code injection, no client modification, no suspicious network traffic.
+Just a normal process running on your machine.

+**The technical reality:**
+From Discord's perspective, our fake process looks identical to a legitimate game.
+Both are just process names in your Windows task list.
+Discord would need to verify the actual game files, check digital signatures, or implement invasive anti-cheat measures to tell the difference.
+They don't do any of this because it would be massive overkill for a cosmetic reward system.

 **IMPORTANT: Discord MUST be running for this to work!**

 1. The tool connects to Discord's official API (`/api/v9/applications/detectable`) to get the latest game list